nathanbizkit/article-management-go/README.md

    2. Update `ports` in `app` service to reflect the ports in env file.
    3. If TLS is enabled, update `app` volumes to bind to your certificate folder location.
 4. If you change app ports from anything other than `8000` and `8443`, you need to update `Dockerfile` to expose those ports correctly.
-5. Start by running `docker-compose up -d` and stop by running `docker-compose down`.
+5. Start by running `docker-compose up -d --build` and stop by running `docker-compose down -v`.

 ### Testing